celestiaorg/orchestrator-relayer/README.md

 If you want to post commitments on an EVM chain, you will need to deploy a new Blobstream contract and run a relayer.
 Check [here](https://github.com/celestiaorg/orchestrator-relayer/blob/main/docs/relayer.md) for relayer docs and [here](https://github.com/celestiaorg/orchestrator-relayer/blob/main/docs/deploy.md) for how to deploy a new Blobstream contract.

-Note: the Blobstream P2P network is a separate network than the consensus or the data availability one.
+Note: the Blobstream P2P network is a separate network from the consensus or the data availability one.
 Thus, you will need its specific bootstrappers to be able to connect to it.

 ## Contributing